 In 2001, the New York Jets formed a community partnership with the Public Schools Athletic League (PSAL) to provide support to New York City public school football programs.
 Through an annual matching grant from the NFL Foundation, the New York Jets now donate $100,000 to PSAL football programs.
 The funding offsets the cost of reconditioning every student-athletes' helmet and has helped to create 15 new and developmental football teams.
 Beyond these grants, the Jets support the PSAL in a variety of other ways including honoring the PSAL football champions at a home game during the NFL season.

-For 10 weeks during the football season, the Jets and Gatorade present the High School Coach of the Week award to a coach in the tri-state area.
-This coach serves the best interests of the game through the teaching of sound football fundamentals, the motivation of young players to achieve, and the promotion of youth football by way of dedication to his community, his school and his student-athletes.
-Gatorade and the Jets award each winner with a $2,000 check for their high school's football program.
-In addition to the weekly award, a Coach of the Year is selected at the end of the high school season and awarded $4,000.
+For 10 weeks during the football season, the Jets will present the High School Coach of the Week award to a coach in the tri-state area.
+This coach serves the best interests of the game through the teaching of sound football fundamentals, the motivation of young players to achieve, and the promotion of youth football by way of dedication to their community, their school and their student-athletes.
+The Jets award each winner with a $1,000 check for their high school's football program.
+In addition to the weekly award, a Coach of the Year is selected at the end of the high school season and awarded $2,000.
 All winners are honored on-field during a Jets regular season home game.

 In 2019, the New York Jets took over a local high school football game.
 The Jets elevated the school's game presentation by providing: Jets Flight Crew and DJ performances, operating relay races and competitions with the student body, Jets gameday PA announcer, JetsFest for attendees and many more activations.
 The Jets intend to continue this series and takeover another local high school football game in 2020.